hqwn/Make-A-gent/readme.md

 - Chat text-to-text with your agent

-- Chat with your agent like a voice assistant, with status update on the UI
+- Chat with your agent like a voice assistant, with status updates on the UI

 #### IF you want to see how the optional UI/voice assistant looks, scroll down (Recommended, looks cool, and is very helpful).
 Now you're ready to start making your AI Agent.
 Follow this [readme](./HowTo/AI.md) to get started.